 This was what he’d been waiting for all along.
 The groundwork had made him impatient, and when he finally got past it, he was hungry for words and words and more words—he couldn’t get enough of them.
 He would watch the therapist’s face closely, then try to make his own mouth conform to the same patterns.
 He found the articulation of words to be an immensely complicated task.
 He put everything he had into each one, reproducing it slowly and laboriously, grimacing as he spoke.
 Whenever a session ended he was disappointed, but his labors didn’t cease: he’d sit by himself for hours, practicing his latest words.
 More than anything, Charles wanted to be able to speak.

-In the 1980s he was one of many clients who participated in speech therapy at the Center.
+In the early 1980s he was one of many clients who participated in speech therapy at the Center.
 For a while he attended both group and individual sessions, but he had to be dropped from the group program because he demanded so much of the therapist’s attention.

 Charles knew that his tongue couldn’t keep pace with his thoughts, and that tormented him.
 Every day he felt the anguish of his enforced silence.
 He had no sense of humor; nothing ever made him laugh.
 His mind was so packed with fears and frustrations and goals that there was no room for laughter and no time to relax.
 He was all work.
 He had to learn, and learn quickly—a large chunk of his life had already slipped away.
 Everything he did had a frantic quality about it, as he tried desperately to make up for lost time.